Construction of Capacity-Achieving Lattice Codes: Polar Lattices: Construction of Polar Lattices

-These conditions are essentially the same as those of Forney et al. \cite{forney6}, except that we impose a slightly stronger condition on the top lattice.
-In \cite{forney6}, the top lattice satisfies $C(\Lambda, \tilde{\sigma}^{2})\approx 0$.
-The reason why we require negligible $\epsilon_{\Lambda}(\tilde{\sigma})$ is to achieve the capacity of the power-constrained Gaussian channel.
-This will become clear in the next section.

-Asymptotically, the error probability of polar codes decrease as $e^{-O(\sqrt{N})}$ and we may desire the same for the error probability of polar lattices.
-By \eqref{total-Pe}, we want $P_e((\Lambda')^{N},\tilde{\sigma}^{2})$ to decrease exponentially.
-The next lemma shows that, for this to happen, $r$ needs to grow with $\log N$.
-The proof is given in Appendix \ref{appendixlevels}.
+Asymptotically, the error probability of a polar code of codeword length $N$ decreases approximately as $O(2^{-\sqrt{N}})$ \cite{polarcodes1} and we may desire a similar form for the error probability of a polar lattice.
+In \eqref{total-Pe}, we can let $P_e((\Lambda')^{N},\sigma^{2})$ decrease exponentially by increasing the volume of the bottom lattice $\Lambda'$ or equivalently by expanding the partition chain.
+More explicitly, the next lemma shows that the first two ceriteria can be satisfied by $r$ growing with $\log N$ (see Appendix \ref{appendixlevels} for a proof).